LinuxCNC/linuxcnc-live-build/README.md

 - NOTE: External repositories provided as a convenience to users if they wish to use companion products.
 No Software to be installed by this installer.

-- NOTE: "ipv6.disable=1" so installation does not stall during network config at sites with no dhcpv6 server.
+- NOTE: ```ipv6.disable=1``` appended to isolinux kernel command line so installation does not stall during network config at sites with no dhcpv6 server.